Baitinq/pry-lang/README.md

 - **Functions**: Supports function declarations with parameters and return types.
 - **Expressions**: Includes additive, multiplicative, equality, and unary expressions.
 - **Code Generation with LLVM**: Translates AST to LLVM IR and generates object files for native execution.
+- **Import System**: Allows importing libraries and other Pry files.

 ## Example Program